 Electricity in Spain

 If you are from the US you will need an adapter for your electrical items.
 The electricity in Spain is 230V/50Hz 2 pronged plug.
 Below is an example of a standard type of adapter that we’ve used, including an affiliate link to a search for all adapters.
 In addition, if you’re from the U.S., and you want to bring in a device that’s purpose is to create heat (hair dryer, hair straightener, etc.), you’ll need a converter as well.
-These are more expensive than just the physical plug adaptors.
+These are more expensive than just the physical plug adapters.
 We would recommend bringing electronics with a motor like blow dryers, kitchen appliances.
 It is just safer and easier to buy those once you are in Spain.

 Before you bring any sort of electronics over, check the power-supply or “power brick” that comes with the device.
 Look for something that indicates a range such as: